-Our School Nurse, Michaela, is in school Monday, Tuesday, Thursday and Friday each week during term time.
-Students can contact her at firstname.lastname@example.org or call in to the clinic in the Kohukete Block (Admin building).
+Our Public Health Nurse, Michaela, is on site Monday, Tuesday, Thursday and Friday mornings.
+She can be contacted at firstname.lastname@example.org or students can call in to the clinic in the Kohukete block.

 The School aims to maximise learning opportunities by providing a range of learning support measures.